pyblosxom/pyblosxom/docs/deploy_staticrendering.rst

    A note about other files:

-   If your web-site requires more files than just the ones that are rendered by PyBlosxom (images, CSS, ...), then you should copy those over with your shell script as well.
+   If your website requires more files than just the ones that are rendered by PyBlosxom (images, CSS, ...), then you should copy those over with your shell script as well.